nagyist/tao-user-guide/src/test-takers/creating-test-taker.md

 <div class='embed-container'><iframe src="https://www.youtube.com/embed/x3UMNHLdGRE?rel=0" frameborder="0" allowfullscreen="true"></iframe></div>

-**Step 2:** After clicking on the class within which the new test-takers are to be stored, click New Test-taker to create new profiles.
+**Step 2:** After clicking on the class within which the new Test-takers are to be stored, click New Test-taker to create new profiles.

 This brings up an *Edit Subject* pane for a newly created test-taker with eight fields to fill in.
 The first four fields may be left untouched, while the last four require input before hitting the blue *Save* button below.
 However, entering in as much information as possible is recommended.